Numigi/odoo-sale-addons/sale_order_weight/README.rst

 These two fields will be computed every time a user creates/updates a sale order line.

-The weights are computed per sale order line, then summed to get the weitghts of the order.
+The weights are computed per sale order line, then summed to get the weights of the order.

 Per Sale order Line, the weights are computed with the following steps: